Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![In the External Load Balancer blade, a message displays confirming that you want to delete the traffic manager endpoint, and the Yes button is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image97.png)

-    >**Note**: Following this step, the Web App Tier's Load Balancer and VMs will no longer receive requests through the Traffic Manager.
+    > **Note**: Following this step, the Web App Tier's Load Balancer and VMs will no longer receive requests through the Traffic Manager.

-18. Re-enable the Web App endpoint on the Traffic Manager.

 ### Step 5: Take down Web App and API VMs